 A liability is recognized for the unfunded accumulated benefit obligation of the postretirement benefits plan.
 Assumptions used in computing the accumulated benefit obligation are reviewed by management in consultation with its actuaries and adjusted for current conditions.
 Current service cost is recognized as incurred and actuarial gains and losses are recognized as a component of other comprehensive income (loss).
-Amounts recognized in accumulated other comprehensive income (loss) including unrecognized as they are subsequently recognized in the consolidated statement of operations as components of net periodic benefit cost.
+Amounts recognized in accumulated other comprehensive income (loss) including unrecognized actuarial gains or losses are adjusted as they are subsequently recognized in the consolidated statement of operations as components of net periodic benefit cost.